 - Memory: MacBook Pro 17" Unibodys come with 4 GB standard.
 If your MacBook Pro 17" Unibody is still running with only the stock RAM, upgrading to 8 GB will provide a performance boost.
-User tests have proved that installing Mavericks can enable an upgrade to 16 GB when combined with proper downclocking.
+User tests have proved that installing Mavericks can enable an [invalid guide link] when combined with proper downclocking.

 - Hard Drive: 500 Gigabyte hard drives came standard with the MacBook Pro 17" Unibody.
 You can easily upgrade the drive to 750 GB.